Gregory A. Daddis

 Office: AL 528

-Gregory A. Daddis is the Director of the Center for War and Society and the USS Midway Chair in Modern U.S. Military History.
-Originally from the Garden State of New Jersey, he holds a bachelor of science degree from the United States Military Academy at West Point, a master’s degree from Villanova University, and a Ph.D. from the University of North Carolina at Chapel Hill.
-After graduating from West Point, he served for 26 years in the U.S. Army, retiring as a colonel.
+After graduating from West Point, Daddis served for 26 years in the US Army, retiring as a colonel.
 He is a veteran of both Operations Desert Storm and Iraqi Freedom and his military awards include the Bronze Star, the Legion of Merit, and the Meritorious Service Medals.
 His final assignment in the army was as the Chief of the American History Division in the Department of History at the United States Military Academy.

 Daddis specializes in Cold War history with an emphasis on the American war in Vietnam.
 He has authored five books, including his most recent with Cambridge University Press, Pulp Vietnam: War and Gender in Cold War Men's Adventure Magazines (2020).
 Daddis also has published a trilogy on the American war in Vietnam with Oxford University Press: Withdrawal: Reassessing America’s Final Years in Vietnam (2017), Westmoreland’s War: Reassessing American Strategy in Vietnam (2014) and No Sure Victory: Measuring U.S. Army Effectiveness and Progress in the Vietnam War (2011).
 Additionally, he has published scholarly articles in some of his field’s leading journals, to include The Journal of Cold War Studies, The Journal of Military History, and The Journal of Strategic Studies.

-Before joining the History Department at SDSU, he directed the M.A. program in War and Society Studies at Chapman University.
+Before joining the History Department at SDSU, he directed the M.A.
+Program in War and Society Studies at Chapman University

 Books